Guest post by Kayleigh Alexandra

 The #MSWL hashtag is a particularly useful one you can follow.
 Standing for manuscript wish list, it is used by agents looking for specific manuscripts they want to see.

-As an author, you can—and should—also share your work itself on Instagram.
-Obviously it is tricky posting entire chapters on Instagram, but it is possible to share quotes or extracts from your work reasonably well.
+As an author, you can—and should—share your work itself on Instagram.
+Obviously it is tricky posting entire chapters on Instagram, but it is possible to share quotes or extracts from your work as quotegraphics.

 A screenshot of your work with a filter overlay will suffice (who doesn’t love the rustic nostalgia of a typewriter?).
 But text overlays are a popular and easy method that are Insta-worthy.
 There are lots of free online photo editors that are intuitive and easy to use, so it’s simple to get started with this.